DreymaR/BigBagKbdTrixPKL/Files/README.md

 * Multilayered help images so fingering can be in one image and letters/symbols in another (saves file space, adds options).
 	- Shift/AltGr indicators on separate images in a specified directory instead of in the state#.png (and dk) images.
 	- Allow pushing the help image horizontally if mouse x pos. is in the R/L ~20% zone.
+	- Zoom and Move hotkeys for the help image, cycling between image sizes and positions.
+Set e.g., imgZoom = 60,100,150 (%) in EPKL_Settings.
 	- Settings in layout.ini: Size/scaling, background/extend images, background color, shift indicator, icons and dead key dirs.
 	- Settings in settings.ini: Overall transparency/opacity, top/bottom gutter distances, horizonal activation zone.
 	- If settings are missing, may default to backgr.png, extend.png, on/off.ico and ModStateImg\ in the layout dir.